-1 (21) A Community Benefits Agreement for consideration by the Director that must, at a 2 minimum: 3 (A) Commit to the development of a First Source Hiring Plan, as set forth in 4 Section 1618 of this Article 16; and 5 (B) Describe the Applicant's employment outreach and recruitment strategies.
-6 (22) A Security Plan; 7 (23) A statement signed by the Applicant that the Applicant will not Sell or maintain on 8 the Premises Tobacco Products or alcoholic beverages; 9 (24) Documents demonstrating that the Applicant engaged in a Community Outreach 10 Strategy to advise neighbors of its intent to apply for a Cannabis Business Permit and to solicit input 11 on its proposed Good Neighbor Policy.
-An Applicant's Community Outreach Strategy must, at a 12 minimum, include written notice to neighbors within 300 feet of the Premises of the Applicant's intent 13 to open a Cannabis Business at that location, information about how neighbors may provide input on 14 the content of the Applicant's Good Neighbor Policy, and sign-in sheets and minutes for meetings held 15 with neighbors.
-All materials and notices developed and distributed to neighbors by the 16 Applicant as part of its Community Outreach Strategy must be translated into the languages 17 required by the Language Access Ordinance, Administrative Code Chapter 91.
-18 (25) For Applicants with 10 or more employees, a statement that the Applicant 19 will enter into, or demonstrate that it has already entered into, and abide by the terms of a 20 Labor Peace Agreement; 21 (256) Such further information as the Director requires regarding financial and lease 22 arrangements, management authority, operational control of the Business or its Premises, or other 23 matters, when such further information will assist the Director in his/her determination whether to 24 grant or deny the permit; and 25
+1 (C) Prohibit loitering in or around the Premises, and post notifications on the 2 Premises advising individuals of this prohibition.
+3 (20) A staffing plan that includes an organizational chart, demonstrating the roles and 4 responsibilities of each employee and the reporting structure; 5 (21) A Community Benefits Agreement for consideration by the Director that must, at a 6 minimum: 7 (A) Commit to the development of a First Source Hiring Plan, as set forth in 8 Section 1618 of this Article 16; and 9 (B) Describe the Applicant's employment outreach and recruitment strategies.
+10 (22) A Security Plan; 11 (23) A statement signed by the Applicant that the Applicant will not Sell or maintain on 12 the Premises Tobacco Products or alcoholic beverages; 13 (24) Documents demonstrating that the Applicant engaged in a Community Outreach 14 Strategy to advise neighbors of its intent to apply for a Cannabis Business Permit and to solicit input 15 on its proposed Good Neighbor Policy.
+An Applicant's Community Outreach Strategy must, at a 16 minimum, include written notice to neighbors within 300 feet of the Premises of the Applicant's intent 17 to open a Cannabis Business at that location, information about how neighbors may provide input on 18 the content of the Applicant's Good Neighbor Policy, and sign-in sheets and minutes for meetings held 19 with neighbors.
+All materials and notices developed and distributed to neighbors by the 20 Applicant as part of its Community Outreach Strategy must be translated into the languages 21 required by the Language Access Ordinance, Administrative Code Chapter 91; 22 (25) For Applicants with 10 or more employees, a statement that the Applicant 23 will enter into, or demonstrate that it has already entered into, and abide by the terms of a 24 Labor Peace Agreement; 25 (2565) Such further information as the Director requires regarding financial and lease was strategies.

 Mayor Lee; Supervisor Sheehy.
-BOARD OF SUPERVISORS ļ